Parel

-Parel (ISO: Paraḷ, pronunciation: [pəɾəɭ]) is a neighbourhood of Mumbai.
-Parel used to have a number of textile mills, but these have been replaced by commercial office space development.
+Parel (ISO: Paraḷ, pronunciation: [pəɾəɭ]) is a neighbourhood in the south of Mumbai, Maharashtra, India.
+Originally one of the Seven Islands of Bombay, Parel became an industrial center after the unification of the islands of Bombay.
+Parel housed a large number of textile mills, but has gradually evolved into a business district, as most mills have been replaced by commercial office spaces and high-rise residential development.

 History

 Originally, Parel was a separate island, one of the Seven Islands of Bombay.

-The Parel Relief or (Parel Shiva) is an important monolithic relief of the Hindu god Shiva in seven forms that is dated to the late Gupta period, in the 5th or 6th century AD by the ASI.
+The Parel Relief or (Parel Shiva) is an important monolithic relief of the Hindu god Shiva in seven forms.
+It is dated back to the late Gupta period, in the 5th or 6th century AD by the ASI.
 It was found in Parel when a road was being constructed in 1931, and moved to the nearby Baradevi Temple, where it remains in worship, in its own room.
 The name Parel has its roots from the Parali Vaijanath Mahadev temple dedicated to Lord Shiva.

-An inscription dated 26 January 1187 (Paurnima of Magha, Saka 1108) is found there recording of a grant made by Shilahara king Aparaditya II out of the proceeds of an orchard in a village named Mahavali (close to Kurla) for a Vaidyanatha temple.
+An inscription dated 26 January, 1187 (Paurnima of Magha, Saka 1108) is found there.
+It records a grant made by Shilahara king Aparaditya II out of the proceeds of an orchard in a village named Mahavali (close to Kurla) for a Vaidyanatha temple.